vllm-project/llm-compressor/src/llmcompressor/modifiers/smoothquant/README.md

 ### Layer Selection

 To get the correct input for smoothing:
-1. For **q/k/v blocks**, we need to target the outputs of `input_layernorm`, as these provide the inputs for the self-attention mechanism.
+1. For **q/k/v blocks**, based on the SmoothQuant paper, we need to target the outputs of `input_layernorm`, as these provide the inputs for the self-attention mechanism.
-2. For the **fc1 block**, we need to target the outputs of `post_attention_layernorm`.
+2. For the **fc1 block**, based on the SmoothQuant paper, we need to target the outputs of `post_attention_layernorm`.

 ### Why Target Leaf Modules?

-One of the quirks of working with LLM architectures is that we need to apply smoothing at the leaf nodes of the computational graph.
+Based on the SmoothQuant paper smoothing needs to be applied at the leaf nodes of the computational graph.
 This is why we see mappings such as:

 ```python
 [["re:.*gate_proj", "re:.*up_proj"], "re:.*post_attention_layernorm"]